 A 'W' inside the circle symbol indicates professional wet cleaning (an alternative to dry cleaning that uses water and a specialist detergent).

-A circle with a crossed-through symbol means that the item of clothing must not be dry cleaned.
+A circle with a crossed-through symbol on a textile item means 'do not dry clean'.

 Find out more about clothing care labels on the UK Fashion and Textile Association (UKFT) Cleaning Advice website.